haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_swift.md

 Seafile also supports Tempauth and Swauth since professional edition 6.2.1.
 The `auth_ver` option should be set to `v1.0`, `tenant` and `region` are no longer needed.

-It's recommended to create separate containers for commit, fs, and block objects.
+It's required to create separate containers for commit, fs, and block objects.

 ### Use HTTPS connections to Swift